lucasandre22/lucasandre22/README.md

 Hey there!
 Looking to master Java and its main frameworks.
-Currently, I am a junior systems analyst at Unify.
+Currently, I work as systems analyst at Unify.

 <!---
 lucasandre22/lucasandre22 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.